A process in operating systems uses different resources and uses resources in the following way.

 Deadlock is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process.

-Deadlock can arise if following four conditions hold simultaneously (Necessary Conditions)
+Deadlock can arise if the following four conditions hold simultaneously (Necessary Conditions)

-Mutual Exclusion: One or more than one resource are non-sharable (Only one process can use at a time)
+Mutual Exclusion: One or more than one resource are non-shareable (Only one process can use at a time)